openframeworks/ofBook/chapters/OOPs!/chapter.md

-##• 6 - make even more Objects from your Class: properties and constructors
+##make even more Objects from your Class: properties and constructors

 As we've seen, each of the objects has a set of properties defined by its variables (position, speed, direction, and dimension).
 Another advantage of object oriented programming is that the objects created can have different values for each of its properties.
 For us to have better control of each object, we can have a constructor that defines these characteristics and lets us access them.
 In the ofBall definitions file (*.h) we can change the constructor to include some of the object's properties (let's say position and dimension):